Plastic Culture

 As AI continues to evolve, it becomes ever more critical to develop a discerning eye and the critical thinking skills to navigate this landscape.
 The challenge lies not only in recognizing and resisting artificially manufactured trends and misinformation but also in leveraging AI’s potential responsibly to foster a more authentic and sustainable cultural and economic environment.

 According to Cloudflare, one of the largest content delivery networks in the world, an estimated 15% of the accounts on social media are bots.
-Now this isn’t the most graceful math, but just to paint an image, imagine that with the average person, over half their interactions with 15% of the accounts they interact with are not real.
+Now this isn’t the most graceful math, but just to paint an image, extrapolate that with the average person.
+Imagine around 7%-10% of your impressions online to be artificial.
 They’re talking to 1’s and 0’s behind a screen that is most likely designed to inflame rage, sow social discourse, or push artificial trends.

 This pervasive artificiality, driven by both technological advancements and economic misalignments, underscores the urgent need for a return to genuine, value-driven creation and interaction.

-The battle for your mind is arguably what I see as the actual World War III today.
-Wars may be happening on thebattlefield right now in Ukraine and the Middle East and I don’t mean to downplay those brutal realities, but the real battle happens every day in your head when you plug into the system.
+The battle for your mind is arguably what I see as the average person's World War III today.
+Wars may be happening on the battlefield right now in Ukraine and the Middle East and I don’t mean to downplay those brutal realities, but the real battle happens every day in your head when you plug into the system.

-There was a program started in the 1950s called MKUltra, which was a series of experiments conducted by the CIA on unwitting American citizens, in order to develop mind control techniques.
+There was a program started in the 1950s called MKUltra, which was a series of experiments conducted by the CIA on unwitting American citizens to develop mind control techniques to use against other national interests.
 This included the use of drugs such as LSD, hypnosis, and other controversial methods to influence human behavior.
 A large amount of the documents were actually destroyed, but the ones that weren’t were very revealing as to what intelligence agencies are willing to do to their own citizens in order to gain and maintain power and influence.

 In 2021, it was released that the IDF, the Israeli Defense Forces, used psychological warfare on its own citizens in order to increase support for Israeli operations on the Gaza Strip.
-Now imagine the American example of the false “weapons of mass destruction” and how much funding went into media and propaganda to support American influence in the Middle East.
+Now imagine the American example of the false “weapons of mass destruction” and how much funding went into mainstream media and news propaganda to support American influence within the Middle East.

 We have also heard of the countless examples of foreign influence in our elections and our media by China and Russia.
 Whether for sowing social division, increasing support for foreign operations, or other economic purposes.